beatitud/beatitud-scriptures-py/README.md

 Custom Canons
 ============

-As of v3.0.0, the library makes makes extending the library through custom texts trivial through additional modules.
+The library makes makes extending the library through custom texts trivial through additional modules.
 Please consider contributing your text modules to this project by creating canons under scriptures/canons/ and submitting a pull request.